 To be a considered a strong candidate for genetic counseling programs, you'll need a 3.5 GPA and substantial involvement in non-academic activities.

 Volunteer Work or Employment!
 While no specific number of patient contact hours are required, you will need to volunteer in a hospital or clinic, and have some experience in counseling particularly crisis counseling is highly recommended.
-ACCESS, Mary Greeley Hospital, ISU Student Counseling Center, Hospice.
-Programs look for long-term counseling experience to ensure you have an idea of what the job is on a day to day basis and it demonstrates a commitment to the field!
+Consider ACCESS, Mary Greeley Hospital, ISU Student Counseling Center, and Hospice programs to gain clinic and counseling experience.
+Programs look for long-term counseling experience to ensure you have an idea of what the job is on a day to day basis and those experiences demonstrate a commitment to the field!

 Genetics Research - Not required by GC programs but can be helpful for demonstrating an understanding of genetic tests, an ability to communicate science (presentations and posters) and to develop a close relationship with mentors who can then provide meaningful letters of recommendation.
-GEN 499, Fung Fund Summer Internship and many more (See Dr. Norah Warchola).
+Research opportunities include GEN 499, Summer Internships, and many more (See Experiential learning opportunities here).

-Career Prep - Informational Interviews: Checkout LAS Connect (AGLS students welcome) to find program alumni.
-Also connect with your academic advisor for alumni contact information.
+Career Prep - Informational Interviews: connect with your academic advisor for alumni contact information.
 Job shadowing experience demonstrates an understanding of the career.
 If you plan to use them as a reference complete a full day and ask in depth questions regarding patient care instead of surface level questions about hours and salary.

 Teaching: Teaching experience (as a tutor, undergraduate TA or LA, peer mentor, or SI leader) will be valuable in developing communication skills and learning how to interact with a variety of individuals as well as leadership experience.